google-code-export/wordpress-custom-content-type-manager/readme.txt

 == Future TO-DO ==

-If you are eager to see one of these features implemented in a future release, please vote for it!
+If you are eager to see one of these features implemented in a future release, please share your feedback!

+* Improve UI (there are some monstrous forms in there... sorry!)
 * Optionally allow users to add additional custom fields beyond the standardized fields.
 * Wrap the "media" type fields with media specific input-types: "image", "audio", "video".
 That will make more sense to the end users who are setting up custom fields for their